Mirantis/mke-docs/content/docs/getting-started/obtain-license.md

 {{< callout type="warning" >}}

-Users are not authorized to run MKE without a valid license.
+You must have a valid license to lawfully run MKE4.
 For more information, refer to [Mirantis Agreements and Terms](https://legal.mirantis.com/).

 {{< /callout >}}

-## Download your MKE license
+## Obtain your MKE4 license

 1. Open an email from Mirantis Support with the subject Welcome to Mirantis’ CloudCare Portal and follow the instructions for logging in.